CCSU-DesignPatterns-F20/DesignPatternsCourseInfo/Syllabus-417.md

 > Program objectives and program learning outcomes are supported by the following course learning outcomes achieved by students upon a successful completion of this course:

--   CLO-1: Able to apply advanced object oriented design patterns to real world problems (SO-1,2,6)
+-   CLO-1: Able to analyze, use, and create complex UML design for real world problems: Object and classes, relationships, state and sequence diagrams (SO-1,2,6)

--   CLO-2: Able to analyze, use, and create complex UML design: Object and classes, relationships, state and sequence diagrams (SO-1,2,6)
+-   CLO-2: Able to apply core object-oriented design techniques: abstraction, encapsulation, modularity, message passing, polymorphism, inheritance, exception handling, and frameworks (SO-1,2,6)

--   CLO-3: Able to apply key aspects of object-oriented design: abstraction, encapsulation, modularity, message passing, polymorphism, inheritance, exception handling (SO-1,2,6)
+-   CLO-4: Able to design, implement, and evaluate behavioral design patterns: Chain of responsibility, Template, Strategy, Observer, State, Iterator, Visitor, Command, Flyweight, and Memento (SO-1,2,6)

--   CLO-4: Able to design, implement, and evaluate the following design patterns: Singleton, Template, Strategy, Iterator, Factory, Delegation (SO-1,2,6)
+-   CLO-5: Able to design, implement, and evaluate creational design patterns: Singleton, Abstract factory, Factory method, Builder, Prototype (SO-1,2,6)

--   CLO-5: Able to incorporate the following frameworks into an application design: Collections, Generics, Composite, Comparators, and MVC (SO-1,2,6)
+-   CLO-6: Able to design, implement, and evaluate structural design patterns: Adapter, Composite, Decorator, Flyweight, Proxy, Facade, Bridge (SO-1,2,6)

--   CLO-6: Able to use proper team source control practices and apply appropriate design patterns in a large multi-release project (SO-1,2,5,6)
+-   CLO-7: Able to use proper team source control practices and apply appropriate design patterns in a large multi-release project (SO-1,2,5,6)

 **Grading for the course:**